 ...a number painted on the side...

-is the one taxi service for which we have detailed info.
-You can contact them at (987) 872-1130; they are located on Second Street North in the southeastern part of Cozumel.
+Cozumel Taxi Union is the only taxi service concerning which we have detailed information.
+Give them a call at (987) 872-1130; you'll find them on Calle 2 Norte entre 5 y 10 num.
+186 in the southeastern part of Cozumel.

 Most drivers on Cozumel only speak Spanish.
 If you don't speak the language, you should write down the name of your desired destination and show it to your driver to ensure you are both on the same page.